Academic Year 2017-2018

 Yes, the Department offers faculty led study abroad courses which count as upper level electives.
 For study abroad outside the major, advisor approval is required.

-Yes, you must take a minimum of seven courses specifically designated as Exercise Science (i.e., 377) in order to be awarded the B.S. degree in Exercise Science and Sport Studies at Rutgers.
+Yes, you must take a minimum of seven courses specifically designated as Exercise Science or Sport Management (i.e., 377) in order to be awarded the B.S. degree in Exercise Science or Sport Management at Rutgers.

-The specific courses used to determine your major GPA are listed on the Option Check List for both of the options available within the major (Applied Kinesiology and Sport Management).
-Some of these courses are taught within other departments such as biology, chemistry and physics in the Applied Kinesiology option, and within communications, psychology and economics in the Sport Management option.
+The specific courses used to determine your major GPA are listed on the Option Check List for each major.
+Some of these courses are taught within other departments such as biology, chemistry and physics in the Exercise Science major, and within communications, psychology and economics in the Sport Management major.
 See a faculty advisor for copies of the option check list.
-Degree Navigator calculates the major GPA automatically for you but will not include any credits completed within the major that go above and beyond the requirements on the Option Check Lists even though such courses may be of interest to graduate schools and employers.
+Degree Navigator calculates the major GPA automatically for you but will not include any credits completed within the major that go above and beyond the requirements on the option check lists even though such courses may be of interest to graduate schools and employers.